MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/create-search-results-pages.md

 ## Use SharePoint Framework Query extensions

 Custom search results pages can also make use of the [SharePoint Framework Query Extension](/sharepoint/dev/spfx/building-search-extensions) to modify the query before it gets sent to the search engine.

+## Guest user limitations

+Invitation of a guest to a SharePoint site or hub site from a scenario point of view is intended to share content from those scopes to the guest.
+A custom redirect to the organization wide search result page provided by Microsoft Search at `_layouts/15/search.aspx` without the `/siteall` parameter is an unsupported product scenario which can lead to unintended oversharing of content.

 ## Additional resources